amtep/ck3-tiger/README.md

 * Scope consistency checking: are you using culture effects on cultures and character effects on characters, etc.?
 * History (for CK3): Are spouses, employers, and lieges alive on the relevant dates?
 Is no one their own grandfather?
 * Special: rivers.png check

-`ck3-tiger` loads and checks nearly all the game files.
-`vic3-tiger` still has gaps in its coverage of the game item types.

 ## Sample output